JDBDT/jdbdt/src/site/markdown/index.md

 JDBDT is available from Maven Central.
-If you use Maven (3.2 or later), then add the following dependency to your POM file to install the latest stable release.
+If you use Maven (3.2 or later), then add the following dependency to your POM file to install the latest stable release:

 	<dependency>
 		<groupId>org.jdbdt</groupId>